Naelpuissant/dsa-playground/README.md

 # Usefull Datastructs

-Usefull datastructs is a datastructs playground for real life usecases.
+My datastructs playground for real life usecases.

 * [X] ordered linked list : just to warm up for the skiplist
 * [X] skiplist : a simple skiplist inspired by [huandu/skiplist](github.com/huandu/skiplist) and [sean-public/fast-skiplist](https://github.com/sean-public/fast-skiplist/) but for my needs